harvester/docs/docs/rancher/cloud-provider.md

 ### Prerequisites
 - The Kubernetes cluster is built on top of Harvester virtual machines.
 - The Harvester virtual machines run as guest Kubernetes nodes are in the same namespace.
-- The Harvester virtual machine guests' hostnames match their corresponding Harvester virtual machine names.
-Guest cluster Harvester VMs can't have different hostnames than their Harvester VM names when using the Harvester CSI driver.
-We hope [to remove this limitation](https://github.com/harvester/harvester/issues/4396) in a future release of Harvester.

 :::info important